scouten/ericscouten.dev/content/2024/eic/index.md

 <!-- more -->

+_NOTE: Rather than trying to take comprehensive notes for each presentation, I'll add slides as they become available and photos when I have a moment to catch up.
+What I'm sharing for now are generally comments that aren't immediately obvious from the slides._

 # Why Am I Here?

 I'm part of a team at [Adobe](https://adobe.com) that is dedicated to helping content creators and content consumers establish genuine connections with each other.
 We do this through three organizations that we've helped to create: